 Tom Lord's Jazz Discographygives January 1949 as the recording date for the two Four Shades numbers on Old Swing-Master 13.
 Since Lord offers no matrix numbers and doesn't mention any of the other Four Shades sides for the label, this date can be safely discounted.

 Trumpeter Howard McGhee's solitary release on Old Swing-Master was the only visible trace, for nearly a decade, of a much larger mass of material.
 McGhee, who was born in Oklahoma City on March 6, 1918, was already becoming known in Swing bands (he recorded with Andy Kirk in 1943) before he switched his allegiance to bebop.
-During a West Coast stay, he recorded with Coleman Hawkins in 1945, with his own band later the same year and in early 1946 (he had Tom Archia in his band for a couple of months in the summer of 1945, but that edition went unrecorded), and with Charlie Parker in 1946 and 1947 (before and after Bird's stay at Camarillo).
+During a West Coast stay, he recorded with Coleman Hawkins in 1945, with his own band later the same year and in early 1946 (he had Tom Archia in his band for in January and Feburary 1946, but that edition went unrecorded), and with Charlie Parker in 1946 and 1947 (before and after Bird's forced rehab stint at Camarillo).
 McGhee, who came to the attention of Vitacoustic while on tour with Jazz at the Philharmonic, recorded no fewer than four sessions as a leader for the label during the last quarter of 1947.
-When Old Swing-Master took over the remains of Vitacoustic, two of the McGhee sides were issued with misleading titles (we have put the correct titles in brackets; the titles of some other things that appeared on Savoy are equally bogus).
+When Old Swing-Master took over the remains of Vitacoustic, two of the McGhee sides were issued with misleading titles (we have put the correct titles in brackets; the titles of some other tracks that later appeared on Savoy are equally bogus).
 The rest stayed in the vault.
 In December 1952, Sonderling or Benson unloaded 9 McGhee masters to Art Sheridan of Chance Records, but there is no evidence that Chance issued any of them.
 Finally, in 1955, Benson sold 12 McGhee masters (plus two alternate takes) to Savoy Records.
 That same year Savoy put out the 12 tracks that it had acquired on an LP, Savoy MG 12026.
 In the late 1970s, Savoy SJL 2219, Maggie—The Savoy Sessions, consolidated on 2 LPs all of the material acquired from Benson, including the two alternate takes, with two other sessions that were recorded off McGhee's broadcasts in the Philippines and Guam during 1951 and 1952.
 While doing research for SJL 2219, Art Zimmerman was able to check the audition acetates that Benson had provided to Savoy.